Sharpik/Minetest-SharpNet-Photo-Realism-Texturespack/README.md

-Minetest SharpNet photo realism texturespack
+## Minetest SharpNet photo realism texturespack

 It's Photo Realism pack with few mod support.

-Easiest way to get it know is to try it.
+_Easiest way to get it know is to try it._

 Mods support: * Ethereal * Farming * More Trees * More Ores * Baked Clay * Flowers * Crops * Hardened Clay * Basic Materials * Technics And a lot more.. :)

-This texture pack is still in development, but pretty playable.
+_This texture pack is still in development, but pretty playable._

-License is Free License, except content used "with author permission" from: "hdx-64-master" texture pack from "VanessaE" where is: CC-By-SA / GPL.
+**License is Free License**, except content used "with author permission" from: "hdx-64-master" texture pack from "VanessaE" where is: CC-By-SA / GPL.

 Pictures: